Common signs of losing campaigns

 Pickin' and Clickin' instead of Smilin' and Dialin'

-When we walk into a campaign headquarters and find everyone's eyes affixed on their smartphones, it makes us wonder if they truly think there's only two degrees of separation between their Facebook friends and every voter in the district.
+When we walk into a campaign headquarters and find everyone's eyes affixed on their smartphones, it makes us wonder if they truly think there's only two degrees of separation between their few dozen Twitter followers and every voter in the district.
 Hint: web strategies and social media are easy.
 Getting on the phone and asking people for help and money is hard.
-Campaigning is hard work because the time is short and the numbers are daunting ()
+Campaigning is hard work because the time is short and the numbers are daunting (Basic Truth #1: The winner is the one who gets the most votes.)